-- With their teacher/TA, Y3-6 access Granville Green via the Prep Garden and across the pedestrian crossing.
+- With their teacher/TA, Y3-6 access Granville Green across the pedestrian crossing.
 Return along this route at the end of plays.
 Supervised by teacher or TA in a class line. - Prep Garden Nursery, Reception, Yr1/2 class only.
 Gates/doors always closed.
-Morning break, lunchtime and pm break.
+Morning break and lunchtime break.